Mitsuhamizu/Channel-prototype/testing/README.md

 # Testing

-Tests in this dir is about the gather_input function in CKB and UDT.
+Tests in this dir are about the gather_input function in CKB and UDT.
 The two accounts used for testing are as follows

 **A's info**